 - Identify theft

-Many people charged with a theft offense are not in jail or custody.
+Many people charged with a theft offense are not put in jail or custody.
 They receive a Notice to Appear in court, a citation or a letter from the San Diego County District Attorneys office.

-Client Interview: Help begins by talking to the client during the initial consultation and learning everything about the client’s current status and background, about what happened to cause a theft accusation to arise, what the evidence might be, whether there were witnesses, what the accused might have said to to store security agents or the police, video surveillance of the incident, and proof (if any) of financial loss.
+Client Interview.
+Help begins by talking to the client during the initial consultation and learning everything about the client’s current status and background, about what happened to cause a theft accusation to arise, what the evidence might be, whether there were witnesses, what the accused might have said to store security agents or the police, video surveillance of the incident, and proof (if any) of financial loss.

-For much more information about the plea bargain process click here: negotiate a great deal.
+For much more information click here: negotiations.

-Jury Trial: A jury trial may be successful to prove that a client accused of committing a theft crime is not guilty.
+Jury Trial.
+A jury trial may be successful to prove that a client accused of committing a theft crime is not guilty.

-The best type of trial defense depends upon many different factors including the nature of the criminal charge, the existence or non-existence of evidence, the quality of the evidence, the client’s background, the police investigation, the testimony of witnesses, forensic experts, physical evidence, DNA, and other issues that may arise through the course of the trial.
+The best type of trial defense depends upon many different factors including the nature of the criminal charge, the existence or non-existence of evidence, the quality of the evidence, the client’s background, the police investigation, the testimony of witnesses, forensic experts, physical evidence, and other issues that may arise through the course of the trial.

-Defenses.
 Typical defenses at trial may include the following assertions.